About Me

 Roberts points out that the original challenged laws did not draw the line at viability and neither side set forth that as the line.
 But, the proper line was a matter of dispute, the final decision necessarily discussing proper purposes and what test to apply.

 The viability line was a result of that.
-Roberts takes a shot at the "rigid" trimester scheme, which is old news, since Casey disposed of it.
+Roberts takes a shot at the "rigid" trimester scheme, which is old news since Casey disposed of it.
 The viability line did "make sense."
 You can disagree with it, but upending fifty years of doctrine warrants an honest ("no sense" is not it) accounting of why the old rule is wrong and a new rule is better.
 Stare decisis there warrants a strong accounting.

-Roberts argues basically the only thing Casey offered that it was "workable" and notes that he has an alternative.
+Roberts argues basically the only thing Casey offered was that it was "workable" and notes that he has an alternative.
 He argues the important thing is a reasonable choice to have an abortion; "so long as a real choice is provided," it is okay.
 Pregnancy tests generally (or some such qualifier) allow you to determine you are pregnant by six weeks.
 Most abortions occur in the first trimester.
-Fifteen weeks are plenty of time.
+Fifteen weeks is plenty of time.

 Sort of a weak argument.
 What about various cases where early discovery of pregnancy does not occur, especially for teens with less reliable cycles and judgment calls?
 What of those abortions for purposes of fetal abnormalities?
 What of a range of delays?
 When is the appropriate line?
 Is it fifteen weeks?
 Or some time earlier?